Ppreawsr/Human-to-Robot-Motion/README.md

 - **Forward Kinematics**
   - Applied to calculate the end-effector position and validate the model, especially since MediaPipe inputs with varying scales cannot be directly compared.
 - **Inverse Dynamics**
-  - Calculates the torque and forces required for motion to adhere to trajectory planning, ensuring physical feasibility and system stability.
+  - Calculates the torque and forces required for real-world motion, only visualized in linegraph in this project.
 ---
 ## Installation
  Use `pip` to install the libraries.
 Open a terminal and run the following commands